LEAD Scholarship Grant

 Participation requirements

-- Attend the in-person Kennedy Center for Performing Arts’ LEAD Conference in Seattle, Washington scheduled for July 29-August 3, 2024.
+- Attend the in-person Kennedy Center for Performing Arts’ LEAD Conference in Cleveland, Ohio, scheduled for Aug.
+18-22, 2025.

-- Utilize any remaining grant funds which are not used to cover conference registration fees and travel costs toward the participant’s administrative time participating in the cohort or on implementing accessibility-related activities.
+- Grant funds which are not used to cover conference registration fees and travel costs associated with the LEAD Conference can be used towards implementing an accessibility initiative at the grant recipient’s host organization or toward the participant’s administrative time participating in the cohort.

 Project period